casdoor/casdoor-website/docs/provider/payment/Alipay.md

 ## Step 3.
 Add the Alipay Pay Payment provider for your product

-Finally, add the WeChat Pay Payment provider for your product so that users can purchase the product using Alipay.
+Finally, add the Alipay Payment provider for your product so that users can purchase the product using Alipay.

 ![add wechat pay payment provider for product](/img/providers/payment/alipay_product.png)